Fort Kochi & Kochi City 🛺 India

 This was much better than flagging down a rickshaw from the street and haggling a price on the spot.

-It was a long journey from the station to Fort Kochi since the driver had to take a long detour south to reach the bridges.
-There were two long stretches of river we needed to cross.
+It was a long journey from the station to Fort Kochi, since the driver had to take an extended detour south to reach the bridges.
+There were two wide stretches of river we needed to cross.
 After that we had the busy rush hour traffic to deal with before reaching Fort Kochi.

 It can be cheaper (and quicker) to take a ferry followed by a shorter rickshaw ride, but after a long day travelling in a Sleeper Class coach, we really didn’t want the extra hassle.